-- 1. more than one year before the date of filing of the national application; or - 2. earlier than four years, or in the case of trees or vines, earlier than six years before the said date in any other territory.
+- 1. one year and lower before the date of filing of the national application; [or] - 2. four years and earlier, or in the case of trees or vines, six years and lower before the said date in any other territory.

-Article 70 (new).
+Article 71 (revised).
 Distinctness